All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Marketplace (ACA) Plans

-ACA marketplace plans are not required to cover anti-obesity medications as part of Essential Health Benefits.
+ACA marketplace plans aren't required to cover anti-obesity medications as part of important Health Benefits.
 Coverage varies significantly by plan and by state.
 If your marketplace plan does cover semaglutide, it will likely require prior authorization and may have high cost-sharing.

 Military and VA Coverage